abhishekmardiya/next16-commerce/STEPS.md

 - Now, everything here that's marked as hybrid can be cached.
 It's async and fetching something, but it does not depend on request time information like cookies, so we can share it across multiple users.
 Notice how right now its loading on every request.
 - Enable cacheComponents.
 This will opt all our async calls into request time calls, and also give us errors whenever a dynamic API does not have a suspense boundary above it.
 - Add "use cache" to the Hero to cache this.
 Now it's non longer running on the server.
-Add cacheTag for reval.
+(Add cacheTag for reval).
 Mark it as "cached".
 We can remove this suspense boundary and skeleton.
 Worry less about millions of skeletons.
 See it's no longer loading.
 - (One cache key linked to components, no hassle revalidating many different pages).
 - We are no longer bound to page level static/dynamic rendering.
 - Do the same for the FeaturedProducts and FeaturedCategories: use cache and mark, remove suspense.
 Now they're all cached, no longer loading on every request.
 Only thing that loads is the personalized content.